NPHAM12/Techdegree-project-2/README.md

 # Nguyen Pham

 <JavaScript>

+  Enhance the usability of a web page that contains a long list by employing JavaScript to dynamically divide the list into "pages".

 For meeting expectation

 1. Create a fucntion to add child nodes to "page" parent node and show pagination links to the page